Ormeus Ecosystem (ECO) Price Hits $0.0010 on Exchanges

-Ormeus Ecosystem (CURRENCY:ECO) traded down 5.5% against the U.S. dollar during the 24-hour period ending at 10:00 AM Eastern on March 8th.
-Ormeus Ecosystem has a total market capitalization of $2.17 million and approximately $17,443.00 worth of Ormeus Ecosystem was traded on exchanges in the last 24 hours.
-During the last seven days, Ormeus Ecosystem has traded 17.9% lower against the U.S. dollar.
-One Ormeus Ecosystem coin can now be purchased for about $0.0010 or 0.00000002 BTC on exchanges.
+Ormeus Ecosystem (CURRENCY:ECO) traded down 1.1% against the US dollar during the twenty-four hour period ending at 22:00 PM Eastern on March 9th.
+One Ormeus Ecosystem coin can currently be bought for approximately $0.0010 or 0.00000002 BTC on popular exchanges.
+During the last seven days, Ormeus Ecosystem has traded down 20.2% against the US dollar.
+Ormeus Ecosystem has a total market capitalization of $2.15 million and approximately $254,797.00 worth of Ormeus Ecosystem was traded on exchanges in the last day.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.